An evolutionary advantage of cooperation: Discussion

-The insight that time averages may not be identical to expectation values was only reached in the development of statistical mechanics in 19th century physics, where the physical nature of expectation values was elucidated as the mean over an ensemble of non-interacting systems.
-The development of ergodic theory in the 20th and 21st centuries provided the concepts that reveal the physically relevant nature of stochastic processes like \eref{motion}.
+The insight that time averages may not be identical to expectation values was only reached in the development of statistical mechanics in the $19^\text{th}$ century, where the physical nature of expectation values was identified as the mean over an ensemble of non-interacting systems.
+The development of ergodic theory in the $20^\text{th}$ and $21^\text{st}$ centuries provided the concepts that reveal the physically relevant aspect of stochastic processes like \eref{motion}.
+Today we have at our disposal mathematical tools that allow us to understand nonlinear dynamical effects, such as described here.
+Applying these tools suggests that our natural tendency to cooperate -- manifested in our gut feeling and moral sentiment -- is in harmony with a careful formal analysis of the issues involved.

-Judging from our experience, these developments were not adopted by mainstream economics.
-Economics was the first scientific discipline to embrace randomness as an important descriptor of the physical world.
-Unfortunately during this trailblazing immature mathematical concepts became engrained in the formalism.

-Today, concepts that ignore basic non-linear dynamical effects such as those we have described here form the curriculum of economics and are being spread into economic policy making.
-Communicating the inappropriateness of these concepts is difficult -- the vocabulary required to describe the problem is not that of present-day economics.

-It may be a generation-defining challenge to develop an economic formalism that takes as its basis the mathematical properties we have discussed here.
-In the process we will learn whether our natural tendency to cooperate, our gut feeling and moral sentiment, is in harmony with a careful formal analysis of the issues involved.